njang/libretaxi/doc/GETTING-STARTED.md

 * Click on cog icon, select "Project settings", select "Service Accounts" tab.
 If it doesn't work, try [this url](https://console.firebase.google.com/project/libretaxi-development/settings/serviceaccounts/adminsdk).

-* Click on "Generate private key".
+* Click on vertical ellipsis button (3 vertical dots) on _App Engine default service engine_, and select _Create key_, select _JSON_ as key type.
 Download file as `libretaxi-development-credentials.json` and put it to project directory.

 Keep in mind that credentials file is git-ignored.
 We do not recommend to add it to your git repository.